Process and methods

 The systematic identification of evidence is an essential step in developing NICE guidelines.
 Literature searches should be systematic, transparent and reproducible to minimise 'dissemination biases'.
 These may affect the results of reviews and include publication bias and database bias.

 This chapter provides advice on the sources to search and on how to develop strategies for systematic literature searches to identify the best available evidence.
 It also provides advice on other areas of information management that form an important part of guideline development.
 These include quality assurance, re‑running searches, documenting the search process, and the use of reference management or systematic review software.
-The methods for undertaking scoping searches are described in chapter 2.
-For information on searching for economic evidence, see chapter 7.
+The methods for undertaking scoping searches are described in the chapter on the scope.
+For information on searching for economic evidence, see the chapter on incorporating economic evaluation.

 NICE encourages the use of search methods that balance recall and precision.
 The aim is to identify the best available evidence to address a particular question without producing an unmanageable volume of results.